ironssamuel/octopus-themes/README.md

 ``intellij`` contains the plugin code and gradle build for constructing the IntelliJ theme plug-in.

 ``sublime-text`` and ``zed`` directories contain Octopus themes for each IDE respectively.

+``octopus-style-guide.md`` contains the Octopus Deploy color scales (with a teal extension) and semantic meaning/mapping for colors in the themes.

+## Installation

 Install in IntelliJ:
 1. Download the package found at [https://github.com/ironssamuel/octopus-themes/releases/tag/v1.0.0](https://github.com/ironssamuel/octopus-themes/releases/tag/v1.0.0)